RedBeard0531/mongo_module_ninja/README.md

    `/tmp/ccache.log`.
 It should tell you why it isn't able to use the cache.
 If that doesn't help, see step 1.

+## Building and running unit tests

+You can run `ninja +name_of_test` to build then run a cpp unit test.
+This uses the "basename" of the test, so `build/ninja/mongo/bson/bson_obj_test` is just `ninja +bson_obj_test`.
+This is intended to simplify iterating on one or two tests.
+To run all of the unittests, continue to use something like `ninja unittests && buildscripts/resmoke.py --sute=unittests -j16`.

 ## ccache support

 If you have `ccache` installed and on your path, it will be used automatically.